 Appeals for exemptions, including those where the independent third-party data can be shown to be inaccurate, will be made to the Sustainability Committee for consideration.
 Portfolio managers will provide requisite documentation detailed in Section 7.2 for appeals to be considered.
 All appeals for exemptions will be documented internally and successful appeals will be disclosed annually.
-Reviews on exemptions will be set on a case-by-case basis and documented accordingly.
+Reviews on exemptions are conducted on an annual basis (refer to Appendix B1 for the exclusions and exemptions list).
 Engagement plays an essential role in upholding accountability and ensuring policy-aligned behaviour in exempted companies.

-Where exemptions have been granted, engagement with clearly defined goals will be set in consult with the Sustainability team, in agreement with the Sustainability Committee, and undertaken by portfolio managers and/or the Sustainability team accordingly.
+Where exemptions have been granted, where relevant, engagement with clearly defined goals will be set in agreement with the Sustainability Committee, and undertaken by portfolio managers in collaboration with the ESG Investments team where required, accordingly.
 Outcomes will be taken into consideration during reviews on exemptions.